 GTLSCA performs a regular annual review of the provisions of the official version of the Baseline Requirements, and an assessment is made to determine if this CPS needs to be amended.
-The GTLSCA shall indicate that the review or the change to the GTLSCA CPS has been completed by incrementing the version number and adding a dated changelog entry.
-In the event that the SSL/TLS issuance and management regulations in the GTLSCA CPS conflict with the forum regulations, the regulations issued by the CA/Browser shall prevail and the GTLSCA CPS shall be modified accordingly.
-The amended version shall be implemented following approval by the GTLSCA.
+GTLSCA shall indicate that the review or the change to this CPS has been completed by incrementing the version number and adding a dated changelog entry.
+In the event that the TLS issuance and management regulations in this CPS conflict with the forum regulations, the regulations issued by the CA/Browser shall prevail and this CPS shall be modified accordingly.
+The amended version shall be implemented following approval by GTLSCA.

-9.12.1 Amendment Procedure
+9.12.1 Procedure for Amendment

-Amendments to the GTLSCA CPS are reviewed by the MODA and announced following approval by the GTLSC.
+Amendments to this CPS are reviewed by the MODA and announced following approval by GTLSCA.